 a.d) Information regarding the source of the income received in the first quarter of the year 2020;

-a.e) A document issued by a taxpayer registered in Georgia (except a by a physical person who is not an entrepreneur) proving the source of income (including a bank account statement, a license / permit issued to the person by a municipality or some other administrative body in order to allow implementation of certain activities, etc.).
+a.e) A document issued by a taxpayer registered in Georgia (except by a physical person who is not an entrepreneur) proving the source of income (including a bank account statement, a license / permit issued to the person by a municipality or some other administrative body in order to allow implementation of certain activities, etc.).

-The persons provided for in Subparagraphs 1(e) and 1(f) of Article 2 of this Program must get registered on the registration portal as an applicant and fill the electronic application form no later than July 1, 2020.
+The persons determined by the Subparagraphs 1(e) and 1(f) of Article 2 of this Program must get registered on the registration portal as an applicant and fill the electronic application form no later than July 1, 2020.

-By filling the application on the electronic portal of the Employment Agency, the persons provided for in Subparagraphs 1(e) and 1(f) of Article 2 of this Program confirm their consent that for the purpose of this Program their personal data can be processed in compliance with the Law of Georgia on Personal Data Protection.
+By filling the application on the electronic portal of the Employment Agency, the persons determined by the Subparagraphs 1(e) and 1(f) of Article 2 of this Program confirm their consent that for the purpose of this Program their personal data can be processed in compliance with the Law of Georgia on Personal Data Protection.

 The applicant shall be responsible for the accuracy of the information presented in the application and any damages that the state may incur as a result of incorrect data submitted by the applicant.